Sharpness-Aware Data Poisoning Attack: Additional Experiments

-In this section, we provide experiments on the additional dataset, SVHN, to further illustrate the advantage of our method.
+We test on the additional dataset, SVHN, to further illustrate the advantage of our method.
 All the experiments are conducted following the same procedure as in Section.\ref{sec:exp}, while some details are different.
 For un-targeted attacks, we repeat all experiments on SVHN.
 For targeted attacks, we conduct on the ``Single-Victim'' case and omit baselines Poison-Frog and Bulleyes because they do not perform well under the train-from-scratch setting.
 For backdoor attacks, we also omit baselines Clean-label and Hidden-trigger which do not perform well.

 \textbf{Performance comparison.} Results of un-targeted attacks are shown in Table.\ref{tab:result_untarget_svhn}.
 Similar to results on CIFAR10 and CIFAR100, our method outperforms nearly all baselines under all settings.
 Results of targeted attacks are shown in Table.\ref{tab:result_targeted_svhn}.
 Our method outperforms all baselines significantly especially for smaller budget sizes and poison ratios.
 Results of backdoor attacks are shown in Table.\ref{tab:backdoor_svhn}.
 Our method has better performance than baselines under all settings.